 West Ridge, Class 2

 From our camp, we saw a lot of the approach for Peak 8383.
-We didn’t realize until later that we could see both peaks 7194 and 6990 from camp.
-But from the summit of Peak 8383, we could see most of the terrain to plan a loop to the summits of peaks 7194 and 6990.
-The entire area has a number of jeep trails that can be used for sage-brush free hiking for a lot of mileage.
-You can see these trails great from 8383’s summit.
-A GPS track is provided, below, from the point where we parked.
+We didn’t realize until later that we could see both Peak 7194 and Peak 6990 from camp.
+But from the summit of Peak 8383, we could see most of the terrain to plan a loop to the summits of Peak 7194 and Peak 6990.
+The entire area has a number of jeep trails that can be used for sagebrush-free hiking for a lot of mileage.
+You can see these trails easily from the summit of Peak 8383.
+A GPS track is provided below from the point where we parked.

-Use the jeep trail to approach Peak 8383 (and peaks 7194 and 6990).
+Use the jeep trail to approach Peak 8383 (and Peak 7194 and Peak 6990).
 Follow the jeep trail north to the ridge for Peak 6990.
-Here, traverse across a slope and down into the shallow section of Deadman Canyon, aiming for a prominent game trail that climbs out of the canyon to the northeast.
+From here, traverse across a slope and down into the shallow section of Deadman Canyon, aiming for a prominent game trail that climbs out of the canyon to the northeast.
 At the top of this slope, continue on the game trail.
-It follows the long, gentle west ridge of Peak 8383 until it connects with a jeep trail.
+It follows the long, gentle West Ridge of Peak 8383 until it connects with a jeep trail.

-Continue on this trail as it heads toward the steeper climbing on Peak 8383’s west ridge.
-Stay on the west ridge as you climb, and thread around and/or through a few rock outcrops along the ridge as you head for the summit.
-Stay well west of any prominent cliff walls on the peak’s southern face.
+Continue on this trail as it heads toward the steeper climbing on Peak 8383’s West Ridge.
+Stay on the West Ridge as you climb, and thread around and/or through a few rock outcrops along the ridge as you head for the summit.
+Stay well west of any prominent cliff walls on the peak’s South Face.

-At the top, find a summit cairn to welcome you and great views of the Lost Rivers, Lemhis, Big Southern Butte, and Snake River Plain.
-There might be a summit register, but the snow/ice prevented us from digging too deep into the cairn to find it.
+At the top, find a summit cairn to welcome you and great views of the Lost Rivers, Lemhis, Big Southern Butte, and the Snake River Plain.
+There might be a summit register, but the snow/ice prevented us from digging too deeply into the cairn to find it.